DJ Jazzy Jeff & the Fresh Prince

-DJ Jazzy Jeff & the Fresh Prince were an American hip hop duo from West Philadelphia, Pennsylvania, consisting of rapper Will Smith (the Fresh Prince) and disc jockey Jeff Townes (DJ Jazzy Jeff).
-Active full time from 1986 to 1994 and occasionally thereafter, they scored a string of light-hearted, inoffensive, and humorous hit singles.
+DJ Jazzy Jeff & the Fresh Prince were an American hip hop duo from West Philadelphia, Pennsylvania, consisting of the rapper and actor Will Smith (the Fresh Prince) and the turntablist Jeff Townes (DJ Jazzy Jeff).

-The group received the first Grammy Award for Best Rap Performance in 1989 for "Parents Just Don't Understand" (1988), though their most successful single was "Summertime" (1991), which earned the group their second Grammy and peaked at number 4 on the Billboard Hot 100.
-Will Smith and Jeff Townes have remained close friends and claim that they never split up, having made songs together under Smith's solo performer credit.
+Active from 1986 to 1994 and occasionally thereafter, they were the third rap group in recording history to receive platinum certification, after Run-DMC and the Beastie Boys.
+They received the first Grammy Award for Best Rap Performance in 1989 for "Parents Just Don't Understand" (1988).
+Their most successful single was "Summertime" (1991), which earned them their second Grammy and reached number 4 on the Billboard Hot 100.

 DJ Jazzy Jeff & the Fresh Prince have sold over 5.5 million albums in the US.
-They also performed together as recently as September 2019.
+Their most recent performance was in November 2023.
+Smith and Townes have also made songs under Smith's solo performer credit.

 Career

-1985–1988: Early years and Rock the House
+1985–1988: early years and Rock the House

-Jeff Townes and Will Smith were introduced to each other by chance in 1985.
-One night, Townes was performing at a house party only a few doors down from Smith's residence, and he was missing his hype man.
-Smith decided to fill in.
-They both felt strong chemistry, and Townes was disappointed when his hype man finally made it to the party.
+Jeff Townes was introduced to Will Smith at a house party during a performance in 1985, and Smith ended up filling in for Townes' missing hype man.
+They both felt a strong chemistry, and Townes was disappointed when his hype man finally made it to the party.

 Soon after, the two decided to join forces.
-Smith enlisted a friend to join as the beatboxer of the group, Ready Rock C, who was not officially credited to the duo, only as a support live member.
-In 1986, Philadelphia-based Word Records (later changed to Word-Up Records) released their first single "Girls Ain't Nothing but Trouble," a tale of funny misadventures that landed Smith and his former DJ and rap partner Mark Forrest (Lord Supreme) in trouble.
-The song sampled the theme song of I Dream of Jeannie.
-Smith became known for light-hearted story-telling raps and capable, though profanity-free, "battle" rhymes.
+Smith enlisted a friend, Ready Rock C, to join as the beatboxer of the group.
+He was not officially credited to the duo, only as a support live member.
+In 1986, Philadelphia-based Word Records (later changed to Word-Up Records) released their first single "Girls Ain't Nothing but Trouble", which sampled the theme song of I Dream of Jeannie.
+Smith became known for light-hearted story-telling and profanity-free "battle" rhymes.
 The single became a hit a month before Smith graduated from high school.